Basile-LAMOTTE/Todo-List/README.md

 # Todo-List
-A simple Todo list in JavaScript
+A simple Todo list in JavaScript, Css and Html.